 The Volkswagen Type 20 range of electric campervans will hit the ground running with 120bhp and 173lb-ft of torque.
 That’s a serious amount of punch for such a classic looking vehicle.

 Speaking of looks, the inside of this camper conversion has had a major uplift too.
 You’ll find futuristic and psychedelic fixtures and fittings in both the cab and the living area.
 This is a nice way of paying homage to both the new modern elements that help to keep this machine nice and green; and the far-out vibes from the summer of love that made this camper what it is today.

 We’ve cleverly left out a lot of details about this camper van.
 If you want to read more and see more pictures, then you’ll have to head over to our dedicated article on this VW Electric Campervan!

 2. Fiat Ducato

-These electric campervans will have a top speed of just over 60mph, which is fast enough when you’re carrying your entire world around with you, and will still have all of the space and features that have made the Ducato one of the most popular camper choices along with the Sprinter Camper Van.
+These electric campervans will have a top speed of just over 60mph, which is fast enough when you’re carrying your entire world around with you.
+And crucially, the Ducato will still have all the space and features that has made it rival the Sprinter camper van as the most popular conversion bed on the road.

 3. Nissan Pop-Top Electric Campervans